 Developing effective grant writing skills is essential to acquire competitive funding from government agencies and private foundations.
 Writing a successful grant proposal is a blend of art and science.
 It requires basic knowhow, content knowledge, writing proficiency, strong research skills, creativity, organizational ability, patience, and a great deal of luck.
 This session will provide participants with the background necessary to develop a competitive funding proposal.
-This session will be presented by an experienced and successful NIH-funded Principal Investigator.
+This session will be presented by a panel of experienced, successful NIH-funded Principal Investigators.